alexandre-dacaf/cliware/docs/backlog.md

 - [ ] **User Story 5.2 - As a dev, separate presentation and logic with custom hooks**
     - [ ] 5.2.1 - Create custom hooks for all prompts
-    - [ ] 5.2.2 - Create custom hooks for the Terminal
     - [ ] 5.2.3 - Create custom hooks for the App
-    - [ ] 5.2.4 - Merge related hooks (example: useTextPrompt should have basic formatting features, and useNumberPrompt should use it)

 ## Epic 6: CI/CD